racket/typed-racket/rfcs/text/0001-prefab-structs.md

   `(-> Any Boolean : point)` which will inspect the fields to ensure they are `Integer`s.

+- Prefab structures should be protected with a contract combinator almost identical to `struct/c`, but which instead only requires the prefab key and the field contracts.
+E.g., the type `(Prefab point Integer Integer)` should be contracted with a contract `(prefab/c 'point exact-integer? exact-integer?)` which accepts prefabs with key `'point` and two fields, both of which are exact integers.
+We believe this new combinator is necessary because `struct/c` requires actual struct/bindings identifiers and those are not necessary for prefabs (since they already exist and anyone can create them). _NOTE: This `prefab/c` combinator does not currently exist.
+An initial fix would likely include an implementation that may someday be added to `racket/contract` if that makes sense._

 ## Mutable Prefabs

 This __mutable prefab defininition__: